sculpin/sculpin.io/source/index.md

 ### Composer

-Sculpin and all of its building blocks can be managed by [Composer](http:/getcomposer.com).
+Sculpin and all of its dependencies are managed by [Composer](http:/getcomposer.com).
-This may not seem like a big deal, but it means that installing Sculpin, its dependencies, and any dependencies specific to a project can be managed by downloading a single file, `composer.phar`, and running `php composer.phar install`.
+This may not seem like a big deal, but this means that installing Sculpin, its dependencies, and any dependencies specific to a project, can be handled quite easily.

 ### Building Blocks